Arch Linux: Arch User Repository (AUR)

-PKGBUILDs for any software can be contributed by ordinary users and any PKGBUILD that is not confined to the Arch User Repository for policy reasons can be voted into the community repositories.
+PKGBUILDs for any software can be contributed by ordinary users.
+Any PKGBUILD that has 10 or more votes or more than 1% usage from pkgstats can be promoted into the extra repository.

+Reproducible builds

+Arch Linux is working on making all official packages reproducible.
+This means that when a package is rebuilt in a different environment it should be bit-by-bit identical.
+This allows users and researchers to verify the integrity of the packages found in the official repository.
+The status of this effort can be monitored on the dedicated status page.

-Derivatives
+Derivatives and other products

+The Arch Linux wiki maintains its own list of Arch-based distributions.

 There are several projects working on porting the Arch Linux ideas and tools to other kernels, including PacBSD (formerly ArchBSD) and Arch Hurd, which are based on the FreeBSD and GNU Hurd kernels, respectively.
 There is also the Arch Linux ARM project, which aims to port Arch Linux to ARM-based devices, including the Raspberry Pi, as well as the Arch Linux 32 project, which continued support for systems with 32-bit only CPUs after the mainline Arch Linux project dropped support for the architecture in November 2017.

-Various distributions are focused around providing an Arch base with an easier install process, such as EndeavourOS, CachyOS, Manjaro and Garuda Linux.

-SteamOS 3.0, the version of SteamOS used in Steam Deck by Valve, is based on Arch Linux.
+SteamOS 3.0, the version of SteamOS used in the Steam Deck by Valve, is based on Arch Linux.